Luca D. Majer

 (George Jackson - letter to his mother)

-Two main types of disease can be identified: the ones that result from the introduction of a pathogen and those that result from the "loss of the soul".
+Two main types of disease can be identified: the ones that result from the introduction of a pathogen; and then those that result from the "loss of the soul".
 Their treatment is essentially different: in the first case it is required to expel the sickening agent, in the second case to find and re-integrate the fugitive soul of the sick person.
-In this latter case the shaman wins hands down, since he only can see and capture the soul.

 (Mircea Eliade "Le chamanisme")